agorf/feed2email/README.md

 Added feed https://github.com/agorf/feed2email/commits.atom at index 1
 ~~~

-**Tip:** You only have to type a feed2email command until it's unambiguous e.g.
+**Tip:** You only have to type a feed2email command until it is unambiguous e.g.
-instead of `feed2email list`, you can simply issue `feed2email l` since there is
+instead of `feed2email list`, you can simply issue `feed2email l` as long as
-no other command beginning with an `l`.
+there is no other command beginning with an `l`.

 It is also possible to pass a website URL and let feed2email autodiscover any
 feeds: